Enhancing Vision Foundation Models via Multimodal Continual Pre-Training: Empirical results

-All experiments are conducted on two strong mainstream VFMs, SigLIP~\cite{siglip} and DINOv2~\cite{dinov2}, to verify the applicability of our method across models with different pre-training objectives.
 We evaluated the performance of our \system-MM on multimodal benchmarks with other LMMs.
 Additionally, we conducted detailed comparisons with other VFMs across various visual downstream tasks, including multimodal understanding, image classification, and semantic segmentation.